Cherub26/pomi-programming-language-yacc/README.md

 POMI is a domain-specific programming language designed for platform game development.
 It provides an intuitive syntax with built-in support for common game development patterns, making it accessible for programmers who want to quickly prototype or build 2D games.

 ### Language Design Goals
-1.Simplicity: Easy to learn with straightforward syntax 2.Type flexibility: Support for integers, floats, strings, and booleans 3.Error handling: Built-in exception management
+1. Simplicity: Easy to learn with straightforward syntax
+2. Type flexibility: Support for integers, floats, strings, and booleans
+3. Error handling: Built-in exception management
+4. Statement-by-statement execution: Programs are executed line-by-line, aiding in debugging and making control flow easy to follow

 ### Syntax Highlights

 #### Data Types